dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 ![Kestrel to internal network](kestrel/_static/kestrel-to-internal.png)

-If you expose your application to the Internet, we recommend that you use IIS, Nginx, or Apache as a *reverse proxy server*.
+If you expose your application to the Internet, you must use IIS, Nginx, or Apache as a *reverse proxy server*.
 A reverse proxy server receives HTTP requests from the Internet and forwards them to Kestrel after some preliminary handling.

 ![Kestrel to Internet](kestrel/_static/kestrel-to-internet.png)

-The most important reason for using a reverse proxy for edge deployments (exposed to traffic from the Internet) is security.
+A reverse proxy is required for edge deployments (exposed to traffic from the Internet) for security reasons.
 Kestrel is relatively new and does not yet have a full complement of defenses against attacks.
 This includes but isn't limited to appropriate timeouts, size limits, and concurrent connection limits.

 Another scenario that requires a reverse proxy is when you have multiple applications that share the same port running on a single server.
 That doesn't work with Kestrel directly because Kestrel doesn't support sharing a port between multiple processes.
 When you configure Kestrel to listen on a port, it handles all traffic for that port regardless of host header.
 A reverse proxy that can share ports must then forward to Kestrel on a unique port.